WillBorysiak/Apteco-Front-End/README.md

 - I then used the @Input decorator to pass the data into the table component so I can access/process it into the mat-table.
 - Once the data was present I could run a function called createTableData() which contains all of the relevant data (years, countries and attendance).
 I had to use the .split('\t') method to create the separate arrays.
 - I then ran two .forEach() loops to interate over the data and create an object that can be fed into the Material data source.
+- Once the data was created, I added it to the datasource and changed the displayed column names to fit my countries/years.
+The HTML file also had to be altered to display the new data.

 ## Problems